 This post may contain affiliate links.
 Please read our disclosure for details.

 1. Determine Your Blogging Goal

-If the answer to this question is no, then head on over to Blogger or WordPress.com, set up a basic account, and start blogging your little heart out.
+If the answer to this question is no, then head on over to Blogger or WordPress.com, set up a free account, and start blogging your heart out.
 Both of those platforms are perfect if you’re interested in starting a journal-style blog that documents your day-to-day activities, and is primarily shared with only friends and family members.

 2. Get Web Hosting

-The first thing you’ll need to do is find a web host (aka, the folks who “put your blog on the internet”, in simplest terms).
+Once you make the decision to go with a self-hosted blog, the first thing you’ll need to do is find a web host (aka, the folks who “put your blog on the internet”, in simplest terms).

 3. Select Your Domain Name